nix-rfc-101/rfcs/rfcs/0101-nix-formatting.md

 Team member updates are left for the team itself to decide.

-This team is given certain authority and responsibilities:

-#### Official Nix formatter
+### Official Nix formatter

-Create and maintain the _official Nix formatter_ implementation.
+The Nix format team is given the authority and responsibility of creating and maintaining the _official Nix formatter_ implementation.
 This is a repository in the NixOS GitHub organisation.
-The team must have commit access to this repository.
 The repository will initially be based on [this nixfmt pull request](https://github.com/serokell/nixfmt/pull/118).

 Any release of the official Nix formatter must conform to the latest version of the [standard Nix format](#standard-nix-format).